Training provided by the library, ahoy!

 Check out our topical training possibilities and update your expertise by utilising our versatile training menu.
 Deepen your information retrieval and management skills, take a grip on open science and boost the visibility and impact of your research.

-Invite an information specialist to your department.
+Invite a library's specialist to your department.
 It does not matter if it is a research group meeting or a department conference; it is free of charge.
 Training sessions can be organised via a Skype for Business connection.
 We can also tailor the training according to your needs.

 Pick a suitable training package from the menu and contact us: information.services[at]uef.fi.